mandanasmi/blicket-text-game/README.md

 ### Interactive Gameplay
 - **Text-based interface** for placing/removing objects on the blicket machine
+- **0-based object indexing**: Objects are labeled as "Object 0", "Object 1", "Object 2", "Object 3"
-- **Step-by-step visualization** of machine state changes
+- **Step-by-step visualization** of machine state changes showing before/after states
-- **Action history tracking** showing all player actions and resulting states
+- **Action history tracking** showing all player actions, timestamps, and resulting states
-- **Limited steps per round** to encourage strategic exploration
+- **State history display** with visual indicators showing which objects are on the machine at each step
+- **Machine activation feedback** showing whether the machine is ON or OFF after each action
+- **No step limits** - participants can explore freely
+- **Session state reset** between rounds and phases to ensure clean data collection

 ### Data Collection